SNSB/DWB-Contrib/README.md

 # DWB-Contrib
-xslt files for various DWB-Clients used for creating printlabels, imports and exports
+xslt files for various DWB-Clients used for creating imports and exports and printing labels